 Harvest and collection fisheries

-- Coral, shell grit and star sand collection (PDF, 33KB)
+- Coral, shell grit and star sand fisheries logbook (PDF, 33KB)

-- Beachworm, bloodworm and yabby fishery (PDF, 22KB)
+- Beachworm, bloodworm and yabby logbook (PDF, 22KB)

-- Broodstock and culture stock collection fishery (PDF, 55KB)
+- Broodstock and culture stock collection fishery logbook (PDF, 55KB)

 Shark and ray fisheries

-- Gulf of Carpentaria fin fish trawl (PDF, 24KB)
+- Gulf of Carpentaria fin fish trawl logbook (PDF, 24KB)

 - Search QFish to access commercial and recreational fishing catch data for free.

-- To request a copy of logbook pages you've previously submitted to Fisheries Queensland, complete an application for logbook history search (PDF, 45KB)
+- To request a copy of logbook pages you've previously submitted to Fisheries Queensland, complete an application for copies of logbook pages (PDF, 45KB).

-- To request a summary of logbook data that you've previously submitted to Fisheries Queensland, complete an application for copies of logbook pages (PDF, 45KB).
+- To request a summary of logbook data that you've previously submitted to Fisheries Queensland, complete an application for logbook history search (PDF, 45KB)

-- You can also look at summary reports by accessing your FishNet Secure account.
+- Access summary reports in your FishNet Secure account.